 And here is the screenshot of the MX folder inside the third party.
 This is very important that you follow these steps exactly the same way for the HMVC structure to work correctly.

 Once this is done, we can add modules inside a folder called modules inside the application module.
-Here is the screenshot of the modules folder inside the application folder of Code Igniter folder.
+Here is the screen shot of the modules folder inside the application folder of Code Igniter folder.

 This is the folder where we can create our own reusable modules.
-Like I mentioned at the start, here is the structure for the user module that I have created.
+Like I mentioned in the start, here is the structure for the user module that I have created.
 The modules folder should follow the structure where your controller is inside the “controllers” folder; the model is inside the “models” folder and the views are inside the “views” folder.